-Reading old Spanish records is hard and sometimes it can even discourage us from our genealogical research.
-Earlier this month I was presenting for Las Villas del Norte and someone asked me as to how far back I had taken some ancestor lines and I explained that as far back as to Spain.
+In this post, I provide you with a great resource to learn to read Spanish documents from the 16th and 17th Centuries.
+The reason for sharing this resource is that reading old Spanish records is hard and sometimes it can even discourage us from our genealogical research.
+Earlier this month I was presenting at Las Villas del Norte and someone asked me as to how far back I had taken some ancestor lines and I explained that as far back as to Spain.

 Then they asked me as to my experience researching old Spanish records.
 I told them the truth, that I had really not researched because of my ignorance in reading old Spanish documents.

-As you can see form the above test on the image that these records are hard to decipher, read, and understand.
+As you can see from the above test on the image that these records are hard to decipher, read, and understand.

 About the Paleography Tool